Inflectra/rapise-documentation/docs/Manuals/kb.md

 ### <a onclick="return RegisterKbClick('KB57', 'Accessing Child Objects in a Java AWT/Swing application')" target="_blank"  href="https://www.inflectra.com/Support/KnowledgeBase/KB57.aspx">KB57</a> Accessing Child Objects in a Java AWT/Swing application

 This article describes how to access child objects of a Learned Java AWT/Swing object when using the Rapise Java library.
-Sometimes when you Learn a top-level object, you want to be able to programmatically query the object to locate the child objects that are visible in the Java SPY.
+Sometimes when you Learn a top-level object, you want to be able toВ programmatically query the object to locate the child objects that are visible in the Java SPY.

 ### <a onclick="return RegisterKbClick('KB56', 'Accessing child components of a WPF / Silverlight ListBox')" target="_blank"  href="https://www.inflectra.com/Support/KnowledgeBase/KB56.aspx">KB56</a> Accessing child components of a WPF / Silverlight ListBox

-When you have a WPF or Silverlight application that has a list box (or other control that supports templates such as a Tree) that has an item template that contains sub-controls, you may need to access the individual controls rather than just the entire list item.
+When you have aВ WPF or Silverlight application that has aВ list box (or other control that supports templates such as a Tree) that has an item template that contains sub-controls, you may need to access the individual controls rather than just the entire list item.
 This article outlines the approach for doing this.

 ### <a onclick="return RegisterKbClick('KB50', 'Dynamically changing object locators for WPF/Silverlight applications')" target="_blank"  href="https://www.inflectra.com/Support/KnowledgeBase/KB50.aspx">KB50</a> Dynamically changing object locators for WPF/Silverlight applications

-Sometimes you will have controls in a WPF or Silverlight application which use dynamic lists.
-Depending on certain settings, the widgets in the list will appear in different places.
-This means that a Learned Rapise object which works fine if its in the original ListBox[0] location position is then played-back when it's displayed in another position, it will be ListBox[1] or [2].
+Sometimes you will haveВ controls inВ a WPF or SilverlightВ application which use dynamic lists.
+Depending onВ certain settings,В the widgets in the list will appear in different places.
+This means that a Learned Rapise object which works fine if itsВ in the originalВ ListBox[0] locationВ positionВ is then played-backВ when it'sВ displayed in another position,В it will be ListBox[1] or [2].
 Unlike the XPath option with web testing, Rapise doesn't currently allow regular expressions (Regex) in locators stored inside the objects.js file.
 This article describes a way around the problem:

 ### <a onclick="return RegisterKbClick('KB47', 'Executing a process and checking if it's still running')" target="_blank"  href="https://www.inflectra.com/Support/KnowledgeBase/KB47.aspx">KB47</a> Executing a process and checking if it's still running